Please provide your zip code to see plans in your area.

-Qualified health plans are certified by the federal or a state-run health insurance marketplace.
+Qualified health plans are certified by the federal or state-run health insurance marketplace/exchange.
 The certification process happens each year ahead of the marketplaces’ annual enrollment period.

-No, QHP plans are available off exchange, such as through a broker or directly from the health plan.
+No, QHP plans are available off-exchange, such as through a broker or directly from the health plan.
 However, you can only qualify for the ACA’s premium tax credits and/or cost-sharing subsidies if you buy a QHP policy through the federal or a state health insurance marketplace.
 (Note that enrollment via an enhanced direct enrollment entity is considered on-exchange and does allow a person to receive subsidies.)

-QHPs sold on the marketplace are categorized by metal levels.
-The metal levels make it easier for consumers to compare plans that have similar premiums and out of pocket costs.
+The categorization of individual (and small group) plans by metal level makes it easier for consumers to compare plans.
 Plans are assigned to a metal level based on actuarial value.
 While all QHPs (and off-exchange non-QHPs with effective dates of 2014 or later) must cover essential health benefits, a lower metal level policy (e.g., bronze) pays less of average covered health care costs than a higher metal level policy (e.g., gold).

-No, you should not buy a policy from a qualified health plan if you qualify for Medicare.
+No, you should not buy a qualified health plan if you qualify for Medicare.
 It’s illegal for anyone to sell you a QHP if you have Medicare, and there’s no coordination of benefits between QHPs and Medicare, so the QHP would not provide you with benefits.
 Qualified health plans are specific to Obamacare/the ACA and apply to people who don’t have employer-provided coverage and who don’t meet eligibility requirements for Medicare or Medicaid.

-While plans that are not a “qualified health plan” haven’t gone through a marketplace certification process, it doesn’t mean they don’t provide good health insurance coverage.
-A primary example of a “non-qualified health plan” is an employer-sponsored policy. .Grandfathered and grandmothered health insurance plans – which pre-date the ACA and meet some, but not all ACA requirements – are also examples of non-qualified health plans.
+While plans that are not “qualified health plans” haven’t gone through a marketplace certification process, it doesn’t mean they don’t provide good health insurance coverage.